 Command Option Description

-oaa Oracle Advanced Analytics

 olap Oracle OLAP

 partitioning Oracle Partitioning

 rat Oracle Real Application Testing

-When you enable or disable OLAP, you must run the SYS.XOQ_VALIDATE and SYS.APS_VALIDATE procedures to update the database registry.
-When you disable OLAP, its status in the database registry should be OPTION OFF and when you enable OLAP, its status in the database registry should be VALID.
+- When you enable or disable OLAP, you must run the SYS.XOQ\VALIDATE and SYS.APS\VALIDATE procedures to update the database registry.
+When you disable OLAP, its status in the database registry should be OPTION OFF and when you enable OLAP, its status in the database registry should be VALID. - The Oracle Advanced Analytics (OAA) feature is enabled by default for Oracle Database.
+You cannot disable it using the chopt tool.